 The video should include the key points of your work.
 This way, visitors will know right from the start what your website is about and they can direct their attention to whatever they are interested in without skimming through your copy.

 Ending thoughts on modern web design

 You’ve now read a few things about the most common practices in modern web design.
 There are, of course, many other aspects that could help you design a modern website, but following these basic principles is an excellent starting point.

-If you enjoyed reading this article about modern web design, you should read these as well:
+If you enjoyed reading this article on modern web design, you should check out this one on layout design.

 We also wrote about a few related subjects like bad websites, button design, visual design, best 404 page ever, web design trends, dark background, website layouts and loading animation.